bytes-zone/bytes-zone/content/posts/should-we-design-for-iffy-internet.md

 +++
-title = "Should we design for bad internet?" description = "Around 97% of US households have internet access, but bandwidth and latency are likely worse than you expect." date = 2025-06-16
+title = "Should we design for iffy internet?" description = "Around 97% of US households have internet access, but bandwidth and latency are likely worse than you expect." date = 2025-06-16
 +++